microsoft/DeepSpeed/docs/_pages/config-json.md

   }
 ```

-The 1-bit Lamb optimizer supports the following params keys/values in addition to the standard Lamb (learn more in our [tutorial](/tutorials/onebit-lamb/)):
+The 1-bit LAMB optimizer supports the following params keys/values in addition to the standard LAMB (learn more in our [tutorial](/tutorials/onebit-lamb/)):

 | "params" key  | Description                                                                 | Default |
 | ------------- | --------------------------------------------------------------------------- | ------- |